AWESOME CODING

 Is this book available in print?

 Not at the moment!
-It is only available as an ebook in PDF, epub and Mobi formats.
+It is only available as an ebook in PDF and epub formats.

 Will I have to pay for the updated versions of the book?